 The knee is the body’s workhorse joint

-“Osteoarthritis (OA) of the knee is one of the most common problems that orthopedic surgeons see on a daily basis,” said Matthew Hess, MD, orthopedic surgeon with Kettering Health Network.
+“Osteoarthritis of the knee is one of the most common problems that orthopedic surgeons see daily,” says Dr. Matthew Hess, an orthopedic surgeon.

-Often called degenerative joint disease, or “wear and tear” arthritis, OA is the most common form of arthritis, affecting over 30 million adults nationwide.
+Often called a degenerative joint disease or “wear and tear” arthritis, it is the most common form of arthritis, affecting over 30 million adults nationwide.

 Certain risk factors exist that are fueling the rise in osteoarthritis cases.